What Is The Difference Between Cold Email & Email Marketing?

 1. Operational email deliverability to ensure that the emails hit the inbox of subscribers.

 2. Email journey builder to create professional emails to engage existing and potential customers.

 3. Personalized emails using dynamic content to grab the attention of recipients.

 4. Send time optimization to launch emails at the right time.

 5. Round-the-clock online support.

 6. Easy integration with other apps and tools.

-Here are four tools used for Email Marketing
+Here are a few tools used for Email Marketing,

 Mailchimp is an email marketing platform that helps businesses manage mailing lists, create email templates and automate email campaigns.
 It is an all-in-one tool that offers features like the smart recommendation that gives you insights to fine-tune your marketing strategy.
 You can automate emails for different phases of the buyer journey and send welcome emails, order confirmations, and reminders of an abandoned cart.